MadNLP/powertech-tutorial/docs/src/4-optimal-powerflow.md

 ````

 The instance `case9` is too small to get any significant speed-up compared
 to the CPU.
-However, we can solve a larger instance just by importing new data:
+However, we can solve a larger instance just by importing new data.
 For instance, to solve the case `10000_goc`:

 ````@example 4-optimal-powerflow